 The centre was first launched by Pandita in 2012 under the name of the Youth Resource Centre, with funding support from the Open Society Foundation (OSF) and has quickly became a shared space where civil society organizations, political party members and activists could meet; create networks; organize training; workshop, talks and seminars on civic and political topics.
 Later, the Swedish Embassy provided the centre with assistance to develop its information technology facilities, so that it could more effectively.

 Later, it became clear that the Youth Resource Centre should be transformed into a Democracy Centre in order to play a more supportive role in the democratic transition of Myanmar.
 So in 2016, Pandita stepped forward to transform the Youth Resource Centre into the Myanmar Electoral Resource and Information Network (MERIN) Centre as a pilot project.
 This transition was carried out in cooperation with International Foundation for Electoral Systems (IFES) with funding from Australian Aid, UK Aid and the Swiss Agency for Development Cooperation.
 The centre became a trusted place for individual citizens, legislators and election commissions not only to collect or distribute information and resources about elections and politics but also to build networks and organize events.

 In order to support Myanmar’s democratic transition more effectively, the MERIN centre has now transitioned.
 With support from Norwegian People’s Aid, we opened the Democracy Centre with the following objectives:

-Pandita Development Institute (Pandita) has been officially registered pursuant to the Association Registration Law No.31.2014; a domestic nonprofit association registered at the Ministry of Home Affairs (MoHA) with the endorsement of the Ministry of Information (MOI).
+Pandita Development Institute (Pandita) have officially registered under the Association Registration Law No.31.2014; a national non-profit association registered at the Ministry of Home Affairs (MoHA) with the endorsement of the Ministry of Information (MOI).